-In Australia, in the past asbestos was mined and widely used in the manufacture of a variety of materials.
+In Australia, in the past, asbestos was mined and widely used in the manufacture of a variety of materials.
 Asbestos was gradually phased out of building materials in the 1980s and the supply and installation of asbestos containing goods has been prohibited in Australia since 31 December 2003.

-Asbestos legacy materials still exist in many homes, buildings and other assets.
+Asbestos legacy materials still exist in many homes, buildings, and other assets.
 It is estimated that 1 in 3 Australian homes contains building materials with asbestos.
 Where the material containing asbestos is in a non-friable form (or bonded), undisturbed, and painted or otherwise sealed, it may remain safely in place.
 However, where the asbestos containing material is broken, damaged or mishandled, fibres can become loose and airborne posing a risk to health.
 Disturbing or removing asbestos unsafely can create a health hazard.

 It is often difficult to identify the presence of asbestos by sight.
 If you are in doubt, it is best to assume that you are dealing with asbestos and take every precaution.
 The most accurate way to find out whether a material contains asbestos is to obtain an asbestos inspection by a person competent in the identification and assessment of asbestos such as an occupational hygienist.
 It can be unsafe for an unqualified person to take a sample of asbestos.
 Licensed asbestos removalists can be found by using the telephone directory.
 Council encourages residents to ask the contractor for a copy of their licence prior to engaging them.
-Residents can then check with WorkCover NSW (phone 13 10 50) to confirm the contractor has the appropriate class of licence for the asbestos removal job.
+Residents can then check with SafeWork NSW (phone 13 10 50) to confirm the contractor has the appropriate class of licence for the asbestos removal job.

-Where is asbestos found?
+2. Where is Asbestos Found?

-Asbestos can be found where it occurs naturally and in a variety of materials (from prior to 2004) in residential, commercial and industrial premises and on public and private land.
+Asbestos can be found where it occurs naturally and in a variety of materials (from prior to 2004) in residential, commercial, and industrial premises and on public and private land.

-1.1 Naturally occurring asbestos
+2.1 Naturally Occurring Asbestos

-Naturally occurring asbestos refers to the natural geological occurrence of asbestos minerals found in association with geological deposits including rock, sediment or soil.
+Naturally occurring asbestos refers to the natural geological occurrence of asbestos minerals found in association with geological deposits including rock, sediment, or soil.

 Asbestos is found as a naturally occurring mineral in many areas of NSW.
 Asbestos may occur in veins within rock formations.
 The map provided in Appendix L gives an indication of areas in NSW known to have naturally occurring asbestos.
-Penrith City Council is not aware of areas of naturally occurring asbestos within the LGA.

 Work processes that have the potential to inadvertently release naturally occurring asbestos into the air include: